nagimov/adxl345spi/README.md

-# ADXL345 accelerometer reader (SPI interface)
+# ADXL345 accelerometer reader for Raspberry Pi

-This tiny utility provides an easy to use and reliable **non-realtime** access to ADXL345 three-axis digital accelerometer ([datasheet][adxl_manual]) through SPI interface at a maximal sampling rate of 3200 Hz.
-The output of the reader can be redirected to a standard console output or a text file.
+This simple command line tool provides an easy to use and reliable **non-realtime** access to ADXL345 three-axis digital accelerometer ([datasheet][adxl_manual]) over SPI interface of Raspberry Pi at sampling rates up to 3200 Hz.
+The output can be redirected to a standard output or CSV file.

 ## Usage